Coco Coir FAQ Canada — The Basics

 - Pathogen screening: Sterile, weed-free substrate confirmed before export

-Products are then compressed, shipped to our Cambridge, Ontario warehouse, and distributed Canada-wide.
-Unlike resellers, we have direct visibility into processing — and can provide documentation for every stage.
+Products ship from our Cambridge, Ontario warehouse and are distributed Canada-wide.
+Unlike resellers, we have direct visibility into processing and provide documentation for every stage.

 Specific guidance for licensed producers, micro-cultivators, and home growers